holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/05_skills_assessment_1/lesson_plan.md

     - primitives
     - variables
     - lists
-- Walk through `landscape_game.py` to futher job memory
+- Walk through `landscape_game.py` to further jog memory
     - JavaScript and Python on similar
     - What do you recognize/see from Python
     - What is happening on lines x, y, z?